Ghazaleh-Ahmadzadeh/DSI_Obesity-Prediction/README.md

 Data Science/ Machine Learning Software Foundations Certificate Program, Data Sciences Institute, University of Toronto

-Cohort 6 - Team ML #6 Project
+Cohort 6 - Team ML #6

 This project focuses on an in-depth analysis of the “Estimation of Obesity Levels Based on Eating Habits and Physical Condition” dataset using Machine Learning models to determine which dietary and lifestyle attributes the most significant predictors of obesity levels.
 Our proposal outlines the development of the "Compass Proactive Health Platform" to identify individuals at risk of developing severe obesity, thereby enabling targeted preventative measures to reduce associated medical healthcare costs.